Take a Look in the Mirror

 Take a Look in the Mirror is the sixth studio album by American nu metal band Korn.
-Released on November 21, 2003 through Epic Records, it is the last Korn studio album to feature their full original lineup, as their original guitarist Brian "Head" Welch left the band in February 2005 until his return in 2013 (with the release of their 2013 album The Paradigm Shift).
-Original drummer David Silveria also left Korn before the end of 2006 after the release of their next album See You on the Other Side.
-It was also the last studio album by Korn under the Epic and Immortal labels.
+Released on November 21, 2003, through Epic Records and Immortal Records, it is the last Korn studio album to feature their full original lineup, as their original guitarist Brian "Head" Welch left the band in February 2005 until his return in 2013 (with the release of their 2013 album The Paradigm Shift).
+It was the last studio album by Korn under the Epic and Immortal labels.

 Background

 The album continued Korn's lowering in sales, debuting at number 19 and peaked at number 9 with first-week record sales of about 179,000, due to the release date of the album being pushed up to a Friday, with fewer sales than if it was released on the standard Tuesday.
 The track "Did My Time" was previously released as a CD single for the film Lara Croft Tomb Raider: The Cradle of Life and the track "Right Now" was accompanied by a provocative cartoon video animated by Spike and Mike.
 The ending track "When Will This End" is followed by a long silence before a live cover of Metallica's "One" starts playing.

 The album was also released in a "clean" version which utilized backmasking as well as growling in place of profanity.
 Take a Look in the Mirror has sold over 1.2 million copies in the US and over 2 million copies outside of the US according to Nielsen SoundScan as of January 4, 2013 and was certified platinum on December 16, 2003.
-It has been claimed that the album was rushed, due to the lower than expected sales of Untouchables which had left the band in debt.
 Jonathan Davis has subsequently admitted in interviews that the album was written at somewhat of a rushed pace, due to the lower than expected sales of Untouchables, and having to write with the time restraint of being on that summer's Ozzfest tour.